If you want to contribute to Baserow you need to setup the development environment on

 your local computer.
 The best way to do this is via

-docker-compose so that can start
+docker-compose so that you can start

-with the least amount of hassle.
+the app with the least amount of hassle.

 If you haven’t already installed docker and docker-compose on your computer you can do so by following the instructions on https://docs.docker.com/desktop/.